joshcallawaydev/memory_game/README.md

 - see social media links
 - contact the creator

-## Design
+# Design

-> Color scheme
+### Color scheme

 ![image of my colour choices](assets/images/colour_palettes.png)

 Background image was taken from loading.io (https://loading.io/) and used the chosen (above) colour scheme.
-With a budget, i would have animated the background to improve the UX and game feel.
+With a budget, i would have animated the background so the lighter grandient moved around the page to improve the UX and game feel.

 ![image of my colour choices](assets/images/background.svg)

-> Typography
+### Typography

 All fonts were taken from Google font (https://fonts.google.com/).